 This way you get a double effect of reducing the negative while increasing the positive.

-Stress Symptoms To Watch Out For And Pay Attention To
+“What Stress Symptoms Should I Watch Out For And Pay Attention To?”

 Such stress indicators must be paid attention to as they are the first warning signs from your body that you’re out of balance and something needs correcting.